 This post was previously published at an earlier date and has since been updated.
 I’ve left earlier comments intact.

 “French” style (quotation marks included)

-Over the past decade or more, we’ve been awash in articles about French women and their style.
+For as long as I can remember, there’s been a lingering fascination with French women and their style.
 When we think of French style, we probably imagine someone who is well-dressed, in classic styles and neutral colors.
 Attention has been paid to fit and details.
 While timeless, she also manages to look au courant without trying too hard.

 First, though, a caveat about “French” style.
 Though I’ve certainly not been immune to the fascination, there’s a reason for the quotation marks.
 The reality is that style has become much more globalized.
 And French women are much more diverse in their style choices than what’s represented in articles or Instagram roundups.
 What’s often presented as “French” style, is really more “Parisian,” and a small subset of les Parisiennes at that.
 (And yes, any region of the globe will have its share of chic, well-dressed people, though the styles may vary.)

 So I’ve come to think of French style as a general aesthetic or framework, with some commonalities across the diverse iterations.
-But whether or not you are inspired by that particular aesthetic, I think those commonalities are valuable takeaways that can be applied to any wardrobe.
+But whether or not you are inspired by that particular aesthetic, I think among those common attributes are valuable takeaways that can be applied to any wardrobe.

 1 – Simplicity